Stemming from the core values of the Kingsthorne Tree, children are encouraged to develop the following skills:

 These skills have been nurtured in a number of schemes running throughout the key stages at the school.

-- Organisers.
-In addition, there is also have a rota scheme where children are responsible for getting equipment for playtimes.
+In Year 2, there is a rota scheme where children are responsible for getting equipment for playtimes.
 This encourages children to develop organisational skills and independence.

-- Environmentalists.
 Year 3 have been given the task of championing all things environmental.
-A group of 8 children from both classes have been making sure that our playground environment is tidy by litter picking.
-They are now liaising with prefects to order new fun bins and consider where they will best be located.
+A group of children from both classes will be making sure that our playground environment is tidy by litter picking.
+They will also be running a gardening project during the Summer Term.

-- Year 5 Play Leaders.
-Did you know that while children in this country spend 25% of their school day on the playground?
-For this reason 16 Year 5 pupils were chosen, along with the 15 lunchtime supervisors, to receive valuable training in play leadership.
-The sessions were led by Aspire coaches and the children and lunchtime supervisors took part in the Play Maker award which aims to develop skills such as organisation, communication and teamwork.
-In addition, it is hoped that through this the children will improve their confidence and self-esteem.
-Each day, a team of up to 3 Year 5 play leaders lead lunchtime play activities, under the watchful supervision of the lunchtime supervisors.
+Year 5 are Play Leaders.
+A team of Year 5 pupils have been chosen to receive valuable training in play leadership.
+The sessions were led by our sports coach Miss Slater and the children have developed skills such as organisation, communication and teamwork.
+Each day, a team of up to 6 Year 5 play leaders lead lunchtime play activities, under the watchful supervision of the lunchtime supervisors.
 Each child is visible due to their brightly coloured red hoodies.